gaurangbhavsar/SlackUptimeMonitor/README.md

 <img src="https://raw.githubusercontent.com/AndreiD/SlackUptimeMonitor/master/slackmonitor.JPG" alt="slack website up down notifier uptime ping"/>

 #### A simple, one file script that notifies you on slack when your website is down.
+### YOU WILL BE ABLE TO KNOW WHEN YOUR WEBSITE IS DOWN .
+VERY USEFUL .
 ## Configuration

 ### Step 1 - Get the script